 San Diego to Tijuana might be one of the busiest land border crossings in the world, but mention a road trip through the country of Mexico and chances are you’ll be berated with concerns for your safety.
 After all, turn to the media and you’ll hear only about dangerous drug traffickers and heinous highway robberies.

 While there are certain precautions you should most definitely take, a road trip through Mexico can be an exciting journey full of authentic cultural experiences and unique off-the-beaten-path places.
-Just use these top tips and resources to stay safe and travel responsibly:
+Before your road trip, make sure you have international license for Mexico prepared. to Just use these top tips and resources to stay safe and travel responsibly:

 Avoid Driving At Night